King's Indian Defence, Sämisch Variation: 1.d4 Nf6 2.c4...... e5

 History and Notable Players

 It arises from the King's Indian Defence, Sämisch Variation: 0-0.
-Among the most prolific practitioners on the White side are Rainer Knaak (22 games), Florin Gheorghiu (19 games), Anatoly Karpov (19 games).
-On the Black side, notable exponents include Svetozar Gligoric (36 games), Wolfgang Uhlmann (36 games), Praveen Mahadeo Thipsay (18 games).
+On the White side, Rainer Knaak (22 games), Florin Gheorghiu (19 games), Anatoly Karpov (19 games) top the database.
+Notable Black exponents: Svetozar Gligoric (36 games), Wolfgang Uhlmann (36 games), Praveen Mahadeo Thipsay (18 games).

 Main Lines and Variations